tersian/franz-moxtra/moxtra/README.md

 # Verizon Messages for Franz
-This is a Franz recipe for Verizon Messages
+This is a Franz recipe for Moxtra

 ### How to create your own Franz recipes:
 * [Read the documentation](https://github.com/meetfranz/plugins)